The Bankrate promise

 - You have federal loans.
 If you have federal student loans, refinancing means that you’ll lose out on a few benefits, like your track to Public Service Loan Forgiveness or federal student loan deferment.
 If you’re struggling to make payments on your federal student loans right now, you could move to an income-driven repayment plan, which bases your payments on your income and household.
 Private student loans, including refinanced ones, aren’t eligible for this.

 - You’ve defaulted on your loans or declared bankruptcy.
 Many lenders require your loans to be in good standing before refinancing.
 If you’ve defaulted on your loans or have recently declared bankruptcy, you won’t qualify for refinancing.
-Instead, you’ll need to focus on getting your loans back on track with your lenders.

 How much will refinancing your student loan save you?